The future is multimedia, and journalists are quickly learning to tailor their work for different mediums

 Another large obstacle preventing more multimedia content from reaching more consumers is the lack of bandwidth on the Internet; the pipes, so to speak, that carry the content to the individual computer screens just aren’t big enough for television-quality video, much less high-definition digital video.

 At the slowest end of the bandwidth spectrum are the individuals with 28.8 and 56k (kilobytes per second) modems.
-Even graphics and banner ads take time to download, and audio and video often is unusable.
+If you know how custom banners for businesses are made, you’d know that banner ads inherently take time to download, and audio and video often is unusable.
 But some content providers have found ways to deliver multimedia even at these slow speeds.

 “You can watch Internet video at rates as low as 28.8,” said Gregg Makuch, radio and music segment manager at RealNetworks’ Real Broadcast Network.
 RealNetworks is a major provider of Web multimedia products and acts as a host for the AP’s multimedia offerings.